php-etl/documentation/content/core-concept/satellite/_index.en.md

 #...
 ```

-#### Copy custom files
+#### Add custom code without a Composer package

-You want to use a class but you can't add a package to your composer ?
-Use the copy option under de docker/filesystem key.
+Sometimes you need to use a custom class but you can't add a composer package, or creating this package is a disproportional effort.
+In this cas you have the `copy` options under the adapter.

+Supported by [Docker](#using-docker-) and [Filesystem](#using-the-file-system) adapters.

-The build will copy files you indicate on the yaml to the path you provide.
-If you are a class with namespace, don't forget to add it to your autoload (see autoload section lower)
+The build will copy files you list.
+If you use a class with a namespace, you will need to add the namespace to the [autoloading](#autoload) specification.

 ```yaml
 version: '0.3'